 At St Joseph's, our pupils are encouraged to love the challenge of learning, and to develop resilience to failure.
 Pupils work hard and take pride in all aspects of their learning, while also being provided with every resource necessary to make good progress in learning.
 We are proud of our teaching and learning and all members of school staff are determined to help our pupils to succeed.
 We have a focus on well-loved books for Literacy learning, and we stretch our learners in the wider curriculum, with creative experiences, sport and more.
 Every area of learning has been reviewed and staff continue to develop their teaching skills and subject knowledge.
 Our pupils are both nurtured and challenged.

-Our curriculum is directed at teaching and encouraging the transferable skills for independent, life-long learning and reflects the ethos, aims and values of our school.
+Our curriculum is directed at teaching and encouraging skills for independent, life-long learning and reflects the ethos, aims and values of our school.
 Teachers plan learning through a series of subject-based units which are based on the National Curriculum and aimed to develop knowledge and skills which are progressive and aspirational.

 We also build in curriculum enrichment weeks, where we focus on one aspect of learning or subject area, for example 'Festivals of Light' week which focused on religious and cultural education during Diwali.
 Parents are our partners in education and we regularly welcome parents into school to share experiences or participate in learning.

 We place a strong emphasis on developing creativity in all areas of our broad and rich curriculum, and prioritise independence in learning to encourage the children to make their own choices, as well as supporting each other.
 Our pupils are excited by education and are able to develop a wide range of skills which they will be able to carry with them throughout life.

-Our approach to learning and teaching Mathematics and Literacy is structured and well-planned.
-We teach Literacy and maths every day in the morning, where we focus on core skills such as mental arithmetic, phonics and spelling in order to enable all children to develop fluency in these areas.
+Our approach to learning and teaching Mathematics and English is structured and well-planned.
+We teach English and Maths every day in the morning, where we focus on core skills such as mental arithmetic, phonics and spelling in order to enable all children to develop fluency in these areas.